Lupita Nyong'o will head the jury at the annual Berlin film festival in February

 Nyong'o said she was “deeply honored” to serve as president of the international jury and looks forward to “celebrating and recognizing the outstanding work of filmmakers from around the world.”

-The Mexican-born daughter of Kenyan parents has directed and produced as well as acting, and is the author of a children's book, “Sulwe.”
+The Mexican-born daughter of Kenyan parents has directed and produced as well as acted, and is the author of a children's book, “Sulwe.”

 She won the Oscar for best supporting actress in 2014 for her role in “12 Years A Slave.”